-n my experience it’s more important to train the pillion than the rider.
+In our experience it’s more important to train the pillion than the rider.
 If your pillion panics and sits straight upright as you try to go round a corner, it can cause you to crash.
-It’s nearly happened to me – a first time pillion leaned the wrong way, trying to stay bolt upright round a left hand corner, and the bike wouldn’t turn.

 Some people really don’t like holding a grab rail behind them when the bike accelerates, so we suggest using one hand to hold the rider, and one on the grab rail.
 That tends to work, especially on a lot of modern bikes which have grab rails that are more like handles which are positioned so you can’t brace yourself properly.
 The ideal situation is having a top box, which gives you something to lean against.